 2. Counseling for divorce

-If your differences or issues are more deep-seated or chronic than just being out of sync with each other, then seeking counseling for divorce can be a viable alternative.
+If your differences or issues are more deep-seated or chronic than just being out of sync with each other, then seeking counseling for divorce can be one of the most viable alternatives or options for unhappy marriage.
 “Talk to an expert who can understand your differences and conflicts and also make you understand where they’re stemming from and what you can do to resolve them.

 “Counseling for divorce or couple’s therapy can be one of the alternatives to divorce where the marriage is plagued by issues like different parenting styles or polar opposite lifestyle habits and personality traits.
 For instance, if one partner travels a lot for work and the other doesn’t like to travel, the constant distance can drive a wedge between them.